 Also, when it comes to teamwork, one should always consider that each creative possesses a different skill set.
-If you are a team of 4 illustrators with a horizontal hierarchy, tug into soft skills each of you has, and decide who takes what phase of the project according to them.
+If you are a team of 4 illustrators with a horizontal hierarchy, tug into the soft skills each of you has, and decide who takes what phase of the project according to them.

-For example, the one who loves organizing should prepare the project, the other handle the middle, and the other two, who are suffering from perfectionism, should double-check on all the results.
+For example, the one who loves organizing should prepare the project, the other handle the middle, and the other two, who are suffering from perfectionism, should double-check all the results.

 There is a great way for organizing the workflow – creative project management software.
 There are plenty of solutions nowadays on the market.
 And a couple of them are designed specifically for creative media production management.